lucasmontano/learn-tech/README.md

 - Avoid big Pull Requests and split your work properly

 ## How to Run
-- First you need to install the Flutter Framework on your machine, if it is not already installed
+- Install the Flutter Framework on your machine, if it is not already installed
+- Make a new Android Virtual Device (AVD) and configure it.
+Here is a [guide](https://developer.android.com/studio/run/managing-avds?hl=pt-br) to do this
-- Configure to run the application in your phone:
+- If you want to run in a physical device, follow [this steps](https://developer.android.com/studio/run/managing-avds?hl=pt-br)
-    - Android: Plug your phone whith [USB Debugging android](https://developer.android.com/studio/debug/dev-options) enabled.
-    - Ios: Follow [this](https://flutter.dev/docs/get-started/install/macos#deploy-to-ios-devices) "Deploy to iOS devices" topic
 - Then, in the path of application, just open a new Terminal or Poweshell and type "flutter run"